GUIDE 2025

 Wireframes

-A wireframe shows the user interface (UI) elements such as text, images, buttons, and links that make up a screen, page, or user interface component.
+Wireframes are blueprints that outline the user interface (UI) elements—such as text, images, buttons, and links—that form a screen, page, or UI component.

 Wireframe